-Figure 2: Summary of the data analysis from Bevilacqua et al. (submitted). (a,b) exceedance probability functions of the ballistic distances in all directions (including, FA, and not including, FB, the axisymmetric part F0); (c,d) ballistic direction probability percentage based on estimates from all circular sectors; (e,f) histograms of the widths of all circular sectors. (a,c,e) are related to major explosions, and (b,d,f) to paroxysms.
+Figure 2: Summary of the data analysis from Bevilacqua et al. (submitted). (a,b) exceedance probability functions of the ballistic distances in all directions (including, FB, and not including, FA, the axisymmetric part F0); (c,d) ballistic direction probability percentage based on estimates from all circular sectors; (e,f) histograms of the widths of all circular sectors. (a,c,e) are related to major explosions, and (b,d,f) to paroxysms.
 Dashed lines in (a,b,c,d) highlight uncertainty intervals between 5th and 95th percentile values due to the uncertainty in the mapping of ballistic dispersal areas.